Formatting Image - Ignore Formatting Image - Ignore

 How are you? ➔ Wie geht's?

-I feel bad ➔ Mir geht es schlecht
+I feel bad. ➔ Mir geht es schlecht.

-I feel good ➔ Mir geht es gut
+I feel good. ➔ Mir geht es gut.

-My German Isn't Good
+Statements for When Your German Isn't Good

 Can you speak slower? ➔ Kannst du bitte langsamer sprechen?

-I don't speak German ➔ Ich kann kein Deutsch
+I don't speak German. ➔ Ich kann kein Deutsch.

-My german isn't good ➔ Mein deutsch ist nicht gut
+My german isn't good. ➔ Mein deutsch ist nicht gut.

-I am American (add 'in' for female, leave out for male) ➔ Ich bin Amerikaner(in)
+I am American. ➔ Ich bin Amerikaner(in). (add 'in' for female, leave out for male)

-I'm from Canada ➔ Ich komme aus Kanada
+I'm from Canada. ➔ Ich komme aus Kanada.

-I'm from New York ➔ Ich bin aus New York
+I'm from New York. ➔ Ich bin aus New York.

-I'm from the UK ➔ Ich komme aus England
+I'm from the UK. ➔ Ich komme aus England.

 When is your birthday? ➔ Wann haben Sie Geburtstag?

-When is your birthday ➔ Wann hast du Geburtstag?
+When is your birthday? ➔ Wann hast du Geburtstag?
 (Informal)

 My birthday is... ➔ Mein Geburtstag ist...